Pradeepreddy405/Devops_Course_preparation/08_Docker/Module_01/Module_01_Docker_fundamentals.md

 ---

-## Lifecycle Summary (Interview Ready)

    A Docker container lifecycle starts with creation from an image, then it can be started or run, paused/unpaused, stopped, restarted, or killed, and finally        removed.
 Containers are **ephemeral**, so persistent data should be stored using **Docker volumes**.
 ---

-## Conclusion

-These Docker fundamentals cover the **core concepts required for DevOps and Cloud interviews** and form the foundation for advanced topics such as **Docker networking, volumes, multi-stage builds, and Kubernetes**.

----

-Happy Learning 🚀
+Happy Learning :)